margaretmf/margaretmf.github.io/teaching.md

 * "I can barely see the huge hemlock tree in which I live.
 I like the haze.
 It has erased all but the great tree trunks, making my mountaintop home as simple as it was whne i first cam here more than two years ago."
 * "saplings held together with rope made from the inner bark of the basswood tree"
 * "A wind rises as the sun warms the earth.
 The haze moves off, and I see my. pond, my millhouse, and the root cellar."
 * * "The first year I lived here I had only a tree, a bed, and a fireplace.
 But one idea led to another, and the next thing I knew, I had built myself a habitat.
 Things just kept evolving.
-Take this lounging chair, for instnace.
+Take this lounging chair, for instance.
 One day I replaced the old stump I sat on with a three-legged stool,a nd then I replaced the three-legged stool with this comfortable chair."

 * the Falcon's flying - "When she flies, she is still a crossbow in the sky, and she still 'waits on' above my head until I kick up a pheasant or a rabbit.'"
 * "she is flying high above"